-Figure 14: Flood map for the London Borough of Richmond upon Thames; Source: LBRuT
+Figure 13: Flood map for the London Borough of Richmond upon Thames; Source: LBRuT

-- 3.19.4 The existing sources of flooding within this borough are: - Tidal from the Thames upriver of the Thames Barrier (probability of 0.1% per annum, barrier controlled); flood depths up to 2 m if the Thames Barrier failed. - Fluvial and tidal/fluvial from the Thames (probability >1% per annum; flood depths up to 3 m). - Fluvial flooding from Beverley Brook (probability about 10% per annum) - Fluvial from the River Crane, exacerbated by backing up from the Thames (probability >1% per annum, flood depths up to 2 m).
+3.20.6 The existing sources of flooding within this borough are:

+- Tidal from the Thames upriver of the Thames Barrier (probability of 0.1% per annum, barrier controlled); flood depths up to 2 m if the Thames Barrier failed. - Fluvial and tidal/fluvial from the Thames (probability >1% per annum; flood depths up to 3 m). - Fluvial flooding from Beverley Brook (probability about 10% per annum) - Fluvial from the River Crane, exacerbated by backing up from the Thames (probability >1% per annum, flood depths up to 2 m).
 The River Crane has an extensive floodplain in the tidal/ fluvial interaction zone. - Fluvial and tidal/fluvial from the Duke of Northumberland's River.
-The flood risk is believed to be small. - Local drainage, e.g. as a result of surface water runoff. - Groundwater flooding from superficial strata, possibly connected to Thames levels. - 3.19.5 In general, the drainage (sewer) network is typically designed to cater for no greater than a 1 in 30 year design storm.
+The flood risk is believed to be small. - Local drainage, e.g. as a result of surface water runoff or insufficient capacity in the sewerage system. - Groundwater flooding from superficial strata, possibly connected to Thames levels. - 3.20.7 In general, the drainage (sewer) network is typically designed to cater for no greater than a 1 in 30 year design storm.
 For this reason, any event that exceeds this probability can be expected to result in overland flow that may pose a risk of flooding to local properties and areas.
 The risk of flooding from surface water and/or the sewer network is difficult to predict accurately, and is heavily dependent upon local conditions during the passing of a storm (also refer to the section on surface and foul water drainage within this report).
 For example, leaves and/or a parked car may be blocking a gully, water levels within the receiving watercourse may be elevated preventing free drainage from (or backing up of) the sewers.
-Areas that are particularly vulnerable to localised flooding have been identified and assessed in the Council's SWMP, which also includes an action plan for the Council.
+Therefore, properties and infrastructure within the borough are also at risk of flooding from other, more localised sources of flooding, such as surface and groundwater flooding, and sewer flooding due to surcharging of sewers and drains or due to the failure of infrastructure.
+Flooding could also occur away from the floodplain as a result of development where off-site infrastructure is not in place ahead of development.
+Areas that are particularly vulnerable to localised flooding have been identified and assessed in the Council's Surface Water Management Plan (SWMP), which also includes an action plan for the Council.

-- 3.19.6 Existing flood risk management systems that affect flooding in this borough are: - The Thames Barrier, to control tidal water levels. - The Thames Barrier is also used to reduce fluvial flood levels. - Secondary tidal defences along the Thames frontage. - Beverley Brook flapped outfall. - Beverley Brook bypass culverts that provide relief from fluvial flooding. - The Crane gates that prevent high water levels in the Thames entering the River Crane.
+3.20.8 Existing flood risk management systems that affect flooding in this borough are:

+- The Thames Barrier, to control tidal water levels. - The Thames Barrier is also used to reduce fluvial flood levels. - Secondary tidal defences along the Thames frontage. - Beverley Brook flapped outfall. - Beverley Brook bypass culverts that provide relief from fluvial flooding. - The Crane gates that prevent high water levels in the Thames entering the River Crane.
 They are only effective when Crane flows are relatively low.
-When fluvial flows on the River Crane are high, the gates open even if the Thames water level is high. - Local fluvial defences on the River Crane. - Known combined sewer overflows (CSOs) for urban drainage flood mitigation. - Flood forecasting and warning (provided by the Environment Agency). - 3.19.7 There are no formal fluvial flood defences on the Thames.
+When fluvial flows on the River Crane are high, the gates open even if the Thames water level is high. - Local fluvial defences on the River Crane. - Known combined sewer overflows (CSOs) for urban drainage flood mitigation. - Flood forecasting and warning (provided by the Environment Agency). - 3.20.9 There are no formal fluvial flood defences on the Thames.
 However, existing tidal defences, in particular the Thames Barrier, provide some protection against fluvial flooding downriver of Teddington.
 The current estimated standard of protection provided by these defences at Teddington is 3% per annum (1:30).